-Where verge treatments are not consistent with the policy and are identified as safety hazards, the Shire will request the property owner to carry out remedial works.
+Where verge treatments are not consistent with the Policy and are identified as safety hazards, the Shire will request the property owner to carry out remedial works.

-Where the owner of the property is unable or unwilling to complete remedial works, the Shire will complete works.
-The property owner will be liable for the cost thus incurs.
+Where the owner of the property is unable or unwilling to complete remedial works, the Shire will complete these works, with the property owner being liable for any cost incurred.